Spotterday/Webinterface_ICOM_R30/README.md

 A list of packages can be find in [package.json](package.json) under section **dependencies**.

-!
-On Unix put package **"node-bluetooth-serial-port": "tinyprinter/node-bluetooth-serial-port#master"** from package.json to optionalDependencies.
+:warning: On Unix put package **"node-bluetooth-serial-port": "tinyprinter/node-bluetooth-serial-port#master"** from package.json to optionalDependencies.
 It is only required on windows.

 ```
 pi@R30:~/Webinterface_ICOM_R30-main $ npm install